 - Am I grateful for the good things in my life or am I always looking for more?

 - What am I numbing myself from feeling?

-Look, I know my views on comfort may not be popular or the way most coaches would look at creating change, but I’ve never thrived on popularity.
+Look, I know my views on comfort may not be popular or the way most coaches would look at creating change.
+It likely isn’t advice you’ll see on Instagram.
+But I’ve never thrived on popularity.
 I’d rather be un-popular and living a daily life that I love than be living in dissatisfaction with the belief that I need to be constantly seeking change.